StephenEisner/ServeCoin/DESIGN.md

 Optionally leave a review for the passenger or driver.
 This could be standardized by the market as being stars, or qualitative categories or any number of things.

+# The Exchange
+This part needs some very clear design and consideration before being built.
+This exchange has to be something that can be easily supported by a distributed ledger.

 # Design TODO
 - [] Decide if this should be built on the EVM, using plutus or marlowe, or be a new chain